 The nnARM project is a development project started on March 24, 2001.
-The purpose of this project is to develop a synthesizable high performance embedded processor core that can execute the ARM instruction set.
+The purpose of this project is to develop a synthesizable high performance embedded processor core that can execute the ARM v4T instruction set.

-At this time, the second main release of this soft core has been completed.
+At this time, the v1.18 of this soft core has been completed.
 It contains the following components:

 - 1. a behavioral description of a memory controller. - 2.
-Behavioral descriptions of an instruction cache controller and a data cache controller. - 3. a RTL synthesizable instruction prefetch buffer. - 4. a RTL synthesizable instruction fetch component. - 5. a RTL synthesizable decoder for ARM. - 6. a RTL synthesizable full function ALU that can support all ALU operations used in the ARM instruction set. - 7. a RTL synthesizable pipeline "mem" stage that can perform load and store operations. - 8. a RTL synthesizable register file.
+Behavioral descriptions of an instruction cache controller and a data cache controller. - 3. a RTL synthesizable instruction prefetch buffer. - 4. a RTL synthesizable instruction fetch component. - 5. a RTL synthesizable decoder for Thumb instructions - 6. a RTL synthesizable decoder for ARM. - 7. a RTL synthesizable full function ALU that can support all ALU operations used in the ARM instruction set. - 8. a RTL synthesizable pipeline "mem" stage that can perform load and store operations. - 9. a RTL synthesizable register file. - 10. a RTL synthesizable interrupt processing module